jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 return result;
 ```
 __
-ac chars pick - Pick a random char, as per the Adventure Crafter rules.
+ac chars pick - Pick a random character, as per the Adventure Crafter rules.

 __